GoodwayGroup/gwsm/docs/gwsm.md

 View env values from ansible-vault encrypted Secret file.

 ```
-View a legacy ansible-vault encrypted Kubenetes Secret file.
+View a legacy ansible-vault encrypted Kubernetes Secret file.
 This will output
-the contents of the 'data.<accsessor flag>' block.
+the contents of the 'data.<accessor flag>' block.
 This defaults to 'data..env'.

 Supported ansible-vault encryption version: $ANSIBLE_VAULT;1.1;AES256